3n16m4/websocket-server/PROTOCOL.md

 - [msgpack-javascript](https://github.com/msgpack/msgpack-javascript)
 - [WebSockets API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)

+Each request is encoded in the following manner:
+Example for requesting the StationIds:
+{
+    "id": 1
+}

+After messagepack encode:
+0x81,0xa2,0x69,0x64,0x01

+Problem: The server neeeds to know how long the payload is, in order for it to fully read the request.
+Solution: Supply a (network-order / big-endian) length field (2 bytes) before the transmission.

+length(0x81,0xa2,0x69,0x64,0x01) = 5 bytes

+Thus the payload becomes:
+0x05,0x00,0x81,0xa2,0x69,0x64,0x01

+Now the server knows that the incoming request is 5 bytes long and can happily parse the data.

 The key 'id' in the json request is related to the request / response type.
 Currently, the following ids are specified: